 No complaint against a member of the FOC will be acted upon unless made in writing and delivered to both the Chair of the FOC and the USFA Officer Liaison.
 The latter will place the establishment of a Disciplinary Panel on the agenda of the next Board of Directors meeting as an Urgent item.
-If the Board approves such motion, the Panel will consist of five (5) members and be formed as follows: two (2) members will be appointed by the President, two (2) members shall be appointed by the Chair of the FOC and one (1) member shall be appointed with the joint concurrence of the President and the Chair.
+If the Board approves such motion, the Panel will consist of five (5) members and be formed as follows: two (2) members will be appointed by the President, two (2) members shall be appointed with the joint concurrence of the President and the Chair.
 At least one athlete shall be a member of the panel.